Bertoid1311/B7094/README.md

 ![Screenshot](Console_screenshot2.jpg)

 (7) At the top of the Console window, click the lavender button labelled 'Load Tape'.
+(Not 'Start'.)

 (8) Now watch the 'IBM 716 Line Printer' window.
 You should see the following appear: